Lilly signs an Additional Voluntary Licensing Agreement on Baricitinib

-New Delhi, May 17 (IANS) Eli Lilly and Company announced on Monday that it has issued an additional royalty-free, non-exclusive voluntary license to Natco Pharma; a local pharmaceutical manufacturer of generic medicines.
+New Delhi: Eli Lilly and Company announced on Monday that it has issued an additional royalty-free, non-exclusive voluntary license to Natco Pharma; a local pharmaceutical manufacturer of generic medicines.

 Under the terms of the license, Natco will be collaborating with Lilly to further accelerate and expand the availability of baricitinib in India during this pandemic, improving the local treatment options available to people who are currently battling Covid-19 in India.